Tonaion02/KrABMagaPersonalDev/README.md

 The following is my personal repository for development of [KrABMaga](https://krabmaga.github.io/) during my apprenticeship.

 My work is focused above trying to squeeze performance of the framework using the [ECS](https://en.wikipedia.org/wiki/Entity_component_system#:~:text=Entity%E2%80%93component%E2%80%93system) of [Bevy](https://bevyengine.org/).
+I am also exploring the problems and the limits in the use of that.

 # EXPLORE MY EXPERIMENTS